ojhavk/ojhavk.github.io/teaching.md

 1. Project management course for postdoctoral researchers, ETH Zürich, 2017

 ### Life Cycle of Teaching a Course
-I think of Teaching & Learning like a _learning system_ where a feedback loop is paramount in perfecting and stabilizing the system.
+I think of Teaching as a _learning system_ where a feedback loop is paramount in perfecting and stabilizing the system.
 I sketched this thought in the following image.<br>

 ![](/imgs/teaching_cycle.png)